Mountain sunset landscape in British Columbia

 Acknowledgement

-The Real Estate Institute of BC’s headquarters are located in downtown Vancouver, BC, the traditional, ancestral, and unceded shared territory of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), and səlilwətaɬ (Tsleil-Waututh) peoples.
+The Real Estate Institute of BC’s headquarters are located in downtown Vancouver, BC, the traditional and ancestral shared territory of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), and səlilwətaɬ (Tsleil-Waututh) peoples.
 This place is called K’emk’emeláy (place of many maple trees) by the Squamish Nation, with many specific place names throughout the city from all Nations who are caretakers of this territory.

 Our organization was founded on principles that align with respect, relationship, and representation, namely our values of integrity, diversity, transparency, and community.

-In keeping with our values, as uninvited guests on this land, we would like to acknowledge the Indigenous Peoples who have stewarded territories across BC since time immemorial, an area where REIBC now has the privilege to serve:
+In keeping with our values, we would like to acknowledge the Indigenous Peoples who have stewarded territories across BC since time immemorial, an area where REIBC now has the privilege to serve:

-In the Lower Mainland, the traditional and unceded territory of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh Úxwumixw (Squamish), səlilwətaɬ (Tsleil-Waututh), QayQayt First Nation, Kwantlen, q̓íc̓əy̓ (Katzie), Semiahmoo, Tsawwassen First Nations, kʷikʷəƛ̓əm (Kwikwetlem), and Stó:lō Nation.
+In the Lower Mainland, the traditional and ancestral territory of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh Úxwumixw (Squamish), səlilwətaɬ (Tsleil-Waututh), QayQayt First Nation, Kwantlen, q̓íc̓əy̓ (Katzie), Semiahmoo, Tsawwassen First Nations, kʷikʷəƛ̓əm (Kwikwetlem), and Stó:lō Nation.

-In the Cariboo, Chilcotin, and Coast region, the traditional and unceded territory of the Tsilhqot’in, the Northern Secwepemc including the T’exelcemc and Tsq’escenemc nations, St'át'imc, Nuxalk, Gitga’at, Wuikinuxv, and Heiltsuk.
+In the Cariboo, Chilcotin, and Coast region, the traditional and ancestral territory of the Tsilhqot’in, the Northern Secwepemc including the T’exelcemc and Tsq’escenemc nations, St'át'imc, Nuxalk, Gitga’at, Wuikinuxv, and Heiltsuk.

-In the Thompson-Okanagan region, the traditional and unceded territory of the Nlaka’pamux Peoples, Syilx Peoples, and Secwepemc Nations.
+In the Thompson-Okanagan region, the traditional and ancestral territory of the Nlaka’pamux Peoples, Syilx Peoples, and Secwepemc Nations.

-In the Kootenay region, the traditional and unceded territory of the Ktunaxa nation, Secwepemc nations, Syilx, and Sinixt Peoples.
+In the Kootenay region, the traditional and ancestral territory of the Ktunaxa nation, Secwepemc nations, Syilx, and Sinixt Peoples.